-The output of Japan's pharmaceutical 6.4 trillion industry was ven or approximately 60 billion dollars in 2006, of which only 133billion yen or approximately 1.2 billion dollars was exported.
-Japan also imported 1.56 trillion yen or approximately 14 billion dollars' worth pharmaceuticals from abroad in 2006.
+The output of Japan's pharmaceutical industry was 6.8 trillion yen or approximately 80 billion dollars in 2010, of which only 133billion yen or approximately 1.2 billion dollars was exported.
+Japan also imported 2.32trillion yen or approximately 27 billion dollars' worth pharmaceuticals from abroad in 2010.
 The output of Japan's pharmaceutical industry has been quit stagnant for last ten years.
 This long stagnation has reduced Japan's share in the world pharmaceutical market considerably.
-According to GlaxoSmithKline Annual Report 2000, Japan constitutes 14.9% of the world pharmaceutical marketplace (32 billion

-Euro in 215 billion Euro worldwide) in 2000 but Japan's share declined to 11% in 2004 according to IMS Health.
+According to GlaxoSmithKline Annual Report 2000, Japan constitutes 14.9% of the world pharmaceutical marketplace (32 billion Euro in 215 billion Euro worldwide) in 2000 but Japan's share declined to 11% in 2004 according to IMS Health.
 Of Japan pharmaceutical imports (1.56 trillion yen or approximately 14 billion dollars in 2006), top three countries namely UK, Switzerland and Germany constituted roughly half.
 What is noteworthy is that while Japan's pharmaceutical production has been stagnant, the amount of pharmaceutical import has grown 58% in five years (2001-2006).